zmproni/obsidian-docs/general-knowledge/guides/crunchbang++/setup-ssh-keys.md

 # How to set up SSH key authentication for GitHub on a Debian OS

 ## Purpose
 I made this article to document the steps taken to setup GitHub authentication with SSH on my CrunchBang++ (#!++) OS I recently switched to.
+Using SSH authentication for GitHub offers several benefits over other authentication methods, such as HTTPS or using a personal access token.
+1. Security: SSH keys provide an additional layer of security as they are based on public-key cryptography, which makes it much more difficult for someone to gain unauthorised access to your account.
+2. Convenience: With SSH authentication, you can authenticate with GitHub without having to enter your username and password every time you push or pull from a repository.
+3. Versatility: SSH keys can be used for other services as well, not only for GitHub.
+4. Auditing: SSH keys can be easily revoked and auditing the access can be done easily

+In summary, SSH authentication is more secure and convenient than other authentication methods, and can also be used for other services as well.

 ## Steps
 1. Generate a key